Anisodine

 Anisodine, also known as daturamine and α-hydroxyscopolamine, is an antispasmodic and anticholinergic drug used in the treatment of acute circulatory shock in China.
 It is a tropane alkaloid and is found naturally in plants of the family Solanaceae - notably Anisodus tanguticus (syn.
 Scopolia tangutica.
 Anisodine acts as a muscarinic acetylcholine receptor antagonist and α_{1}-adrenergic receptor antagonist.

+Compound medications

+Anisodine/procaine is an injected prescription drug in China, approved for "ischemic optic nerve, retinal, and choroidal lesions".
+It is believed to work by reliving vascular spasms.